 From the yogic practice of pranayama, this breathwork involves closing off one nostril at a time to control airflow.

-- Sit comfortably and place your right thumb over your right nostril, inhaling through the left.
+• Sit comfortably, inhale through the left, and place your right thumb over your right nostril.

 Alternate nostril breathing is deeply calming.
 The concentration required also improves mindfulness.
 Start with a 3:6:3 second ratio on the inhale, hold, and exhale.